asciamanna/asciamanna.github.io/_drafts/avoid-technical-improvement-backlogs.md

 ## Problems with This Approach

 Now if you've read every one of these "pros" and are thinking that I am missing the root cause of these issues, you are correct!
-And that is the crux of my argument.
+That is the crux of my argument.
 Technical improvement backlogs should be avoided if at all possible.
-Depending on how mature the team is with respect to writing clean code and how bad of a state the code base is in it may seem necessary to have one.
+Depending on how mature the team is with respect to writing clean code and refactoring and how bad of a state the code base is in it may seem necessary to have one.
 I would urge any organization that creates a technical improvement backlog to view it as temporary and work to get rid of it.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">&quot;The moment you have thrown the majority of your technical debt on a backlog you have lost. &quot; - great session with <a href="https://twitter.com/martincronje">@martincronje</a></p>&mdash; Sandy Mamoli (@smamol) <a href="https://twitter.com/smamol/status/773369220335710208">September 7, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### Obscures Definition of Done

-When teams complete a user story that piece of functionality should be ready to go to production.
+When teams complete a user story that functionality should be ready to go to production.
 In organizations where teams are rushing to meet their commitments I've seen the technical improvement backlog act as a crutch.
 They really need to address some sloppy code or maybe the team has introduced duplication by repeating a concept somewhere else in the application.
 Without a technical improvement backlog the team should refactor that code as part of the story.
-However, with the technical improvement backlog they can implement the feature as quickly and sloppily as possible, hit their date, and add a new "tech debt" story in the backlog to resolve the problem later.
+However, with the technical improvement backlog they can implement the feature as quickly and sloppily as possible, hit their date, and add a new "tech debt" story in the backlog to address the problem later.
 I'm sure you can see where this is going, those stories never get picked up and the organization has legitimized continuing short-cuts and band-aides, as long as the corresponding "tech debt" story was written.
 Over time the issues continue to accumulate and the team doesn't address them.
-There's a bit of irony when the technical backlog enables the exact type of issues it is meant to address.
+There's a bit of irony in the situation when the technical improvement backlog enables the exact type of issues it is meant to address.

 <div class="well">
 <h4>Further Reading</h4>